 But will non-soap washes still kill viruses and bacteria?

 Both soap and surfactant-based, non-soap washes (like NueBar) are equally effective at breaking down the outer envelope of viruses and bacteria and washing them away.
 It is just that non-soap washes will be gentler on the skin and won’t disrupt the pH environment of the skin during the process.
 But don’t just take our word for it, the ability of soap and non-soap washes to be equally effective in killing COVID -19 was recently confirmed by the ABC’s medical expert, Dr Norman Swan.8

 The most important factor in killing viruses is not the kind of washing agent used but the technique and time spent by the washer.
 So, make sure you wash well, cover the whole surface of the hand, rub all areas of the hand, especially frequently missed areas like nail beds and palms, wash for a minimum of 20 seconds and dry hands well after washing.

 Why is soap so alkaline?

 Soap is made using a process called saponification.
 It involves mixing fats with an extremely alkaline substance called lye (also called caustic soda or sodium hydroxide).
 Lye is so alkaline it will burn your skin if you touch it, and although no lye is left in a finished bar of soap (all of it chemically reacts with the oils to form the soap) it does leave an alkaline trace in the finished product that is impossible to counteract.
-You can tell a product is made using the saponification (soap) process if the list of ingredients is either primarily a long list of oils and butters and/or it contains the words saponified oils, sodium hydroxide or lye. pH balanced products are made using a completely different process, they use surfactants to do the washing and this process is one the allows them to be altered to match the pH best suited to the application of the product.
+You can tell a product is made using the saponification (soap) process if the list of ingredients is either primarily a long list of oils and butters and/or it contains the words saponified oils, sodium hydroxide or lye. pH balanced products are made using a completely different process, they use surfactants to do the washing and this process is one that allows them to be altered to match the pH best suited to the application of the product.